Housing on tenanted farms to meet the Repairing Standard

 “My advice is that everyone involved in the agricultural holdings sector need to give this issue some serious thought and come together to agree a sensible way forward that respects the legislation and which is fair to both the landlord and the tenant.”

 Tenants and landlords with a farmhouse which is treated as fixed equipment are to adhere to the TFC’s Code of Practice on The Maintenance of the Condition of Tenanted Agricultural Holdings.

-If you would like to find out more about this read Bob’s latest blog.
+If you would like to find out more about this read more on our blog.